rcarrata/rcarrata.github.io/_posts/2022-01-18-argo-and-acm.md

 as we can see is assigned to two different Clusters, ```bm-germany``` and ```local-cluster``` that will be where the applications will be deployed managed by the ApplicationSet

-The application have the ApplicationSet generated for EACH cluster that matches the Placement defined as acm-appsets-placement, during the definition of the ApplicationSet before.
-Could also match labels of the clusters, to not depend only of Placement object.
+The ApplicationSet has generated an application for EACH cluster that matches the Placement defined as acm-appsets-placement, during the definition of the ApplicationSet before.
+It could also match labels of the clusters, to not depend only on the Placement object.

 * In the application generated, each of the Application will have their own Application, Placement and Cluster as we can check:

 [![](/images/acmappC.png "acmappC")]({{site.url}}/images/acmappC.png)

 as we can check the ArgoCD Application is deployed correctly and automatically managed by the ApplicationSet of ACM AppSets in the BM-Germany cluster.
-Also another ArgoCD Application will be used for deploy another Application in the other cluster that matches de Placement.
+Also another ArgoCD Application will be used to deploy another Application in the other cluster that matches the Placement.

 * These are the details of the Application generated by the ApplicationSet: